m-clin/PSUdjango/readme.md

 - **Student Management**: Keep track of enrolled students and their information.
 - **Organization Member Management**: Assign students as members of different organizations.

-This project demonstrates the use of Django's core features, such as models, and admin interface, to build a functional web application for university management.
+This project demonstrates the use of Django's core features, such as models, views, templates, and admin interface, to build a functional web application for university management.

 ## About the Authors